ashimthapa01/pneumonia-detection-project/README.md

 # Pneumonia Detection using Deep Learning

 ## How to Run
-1. Open notebook in Google Colab
+1. Open notebook
-2. Upload Chest X-Ray Pneumonia dataset from Kaggle
-3. Update dataset path
-4. Run all cells
+2. Run all cells

 Models Included:
 - Baseline classifier